Monster (The Automatic song): Release

 A demo of the track was released in early 2005.
 The single release of "Monster" was announced in April 2006; the single would precede the band's debut album, which was also announced Not Accepted Anywhere.
 The single was released on 5 June 2006 as vinyl, CD, and digital formats featuring various remixes of "Monster" and the B-side from recording Not Accepted Anywhere, "Night Drive", which has rarely been performed live.
 The release of "Monster" was celebrated by a performance in Cardiff HMV on 5 June, with a series of HMV and Fopp instore performances over the following days.
 The American release of Monster came almost a year later on 14 May 2007; it was the band's only American single to-date, with their at the time American distributor Columbia Records not picking the band up in 2008 with Steve McQueen due to the record agreement between the band's main at-the-time label B-Unique Records, Polydor Records and subsequently Columbia Records.

-The track has been featured on video games Lego Rock Band, Kinect Sports and FIFA 08; films Igor, Cockneys vs Zombies; and Slither; and TV series Torchwood, Doctor Who Confidential, Primeval, Hollyoaks, Le Grand Journal, Tittybangbang, Sinchronicity, Bones Serious Ocean and James May's Toy Stories.
+Universal Music Polska released "Monster" on 29 March 2011.